shlomif/meirkriheli.com/blog/disqus-and-rtl-no-dice.rst

 =============================================================

 :lang: en
-:tags: RTL, Hebrew, Translation, Disqus, FLOSS|floss
+:tags: BiDi, Hebrew, Translation, Disqus, FLOSS|floss
 :excerpt:
     Old Disqus added the content to the page, thus allowing customization of the comments system, which is what I've done for proper Right-to-left layout.